aio-libs/aiohttp/docs/client_reference.rst

    :param aiohttp.BasicAuth auth: an object that represents HTTP Basic
                                   Authorization (optional).
 It will be included
                                   with any request.
-However, if a redirect to a different origin occurs and the ``_base_url``
+However, if the
-                                  parameter is set, the authorization will be removed.
+                                  ``_base_url`` parameter is set, the request
+                                  URL's origin must match the base URL's origin;
+                                  otherwise, the default auth will not be included.

    :param version: supported HTTP version, ``HTTP 1.1`` by default.